Chicago Sports Network: Over-the-air

 On September 15, 2024, Chicago Sports Network announced its over-the-air coverage in the Chicago market through a two-channel lease for the main channel and an overflow channel (both in 1080i high definition) on the digital subcarriers of WJYS (channel 62), a station licensed to Hammond, Indiana, with full-market coverage from the Willis Tower.
 The subchannels for CHSN via WJYS originally required an ATSC tuner that supports the more compact MPEG-4 video codec, but as a result of complaints WJYS switched to the more widely-available MPEG-2 in January 2025.
 Coverage on Gray Television stations in Rockford and South Bend were announced on October 1.
 Coverage on Family Broadcasting Corporation station WHMB in Indianapolis was announced on October 17.

 Because the network's coverage area over-the-air outside the Chicago market conflicts with the rights to other teams, alternate blackout programming or a blank "Current programming not available" message is transmitted to those stations when games air.
 Only Chicago Blackhawks games air in Milwaukee due to conflicts with the Milwaukee Brewers, Milwaukee Bucks, and Wisconsin Herd.
 For the same reason, only Chicago Bulls game coverage airs in West Michigan due to the presence of Detroit's own teams, including the Tigers and Red Wings (the Bulls air in West Michigan due to the longtime availability of WGN-TV in the past over-the-air or via its superstation).

 Mark Lazerus, the Blackhawks beat writer for The Athletic, claimed that CHSN's over-the-air signal in Chicago sometimes left much to be desired.
 Lazerus wrote that watching CHSN via channel 62 over-the-air required an antenna mounted in a high position aimed at Willis Tower.
 Even then, he said, the picture quality was "glitchier than scrambled late-night cable was in the 1980s."
 Lazerus added that the over-the-air signal was all but unviewable in rainy or windy conditions.

-Due to conflicts with both a Bulls and a White Sox game, a CHSN-produced Blackhawks game in April 2025 aired instead on WCIU-TV.
+Due to conflicts with both a Bulls road game (against the Cleveland Cavaliers at Rocket Arena) and a White Sox road game (against the Cleveland Guardians in their home opener at Progressive Field), a CHSN-produced Blackhawks road game (against the Pittsburgh Penguins at PPG Paints Arena) on April 8, 2025 aired instead on WCIU-TV.

 As a result of Comcast's agreement to carry the network, CHSN dropped all of its OTA affiliates within Illinois and some in the neighboring states at midnight on June 9, 2025.
 Some of its former affiliates replaced it with Stadium.